bellroy/stratosphere/README.md

 The goals of stratosphere are to:

-* Build a Haskell EDSL to specify CloudFormation templates.
+- Build a Haskell EDSL to specify CloudFormation templates.
 Since it is embedded in Haskell, it is type-checked and generally much easier to work with than raw JSON/YAML.
-* Have a simple checking/linting system outside of the types that can find common errors in templates.
+- Have a simple checking/linting system outside of the types that can find common errors in templates.

 ## Funding / Sponsoring

-This library is maintained by [mbj](https://github.com/sponsors/mbj) and any pledge is greatly apprechiated.
+This library is maintained by [mbj](https://github.com/sponsors/mbj) and any pledge is greatly appreciated.

 ## Example